 Entering the 2021 season, Singletary should remain the starter, but Moss had just 44 fewer carries in three fewer games last year.
 Moss was also the leader in terms of red zone carries (30), compared to 22 for Singletary.
 We could see Moss take over the lead-back role early in the 2021 season.

 Behind Singletary and Moss are some intriguing options.
 In his only game, Antonio Williams had 63 rushing yards and 2 touchdowns on 12 carries.
+Matt Breida adds some veteran experience.
+However, Breida has only topped 150 carries once in his career, so he should not be challenging to start this offseason.
 Meanwhile, Taiwan Jones did not register a single touch, playing just 4 snaps offensively.
 On the other hand, he was a key special teams contributor, playing 47 percent of such snaps.

 One name to watch is former rugby player Christian Wade.
 Wade had an impressive touchdown in the preseason back in 2019.
 It will be interesting to see if he can earn a roster spot over Jones or Williams.